a-schneider-fmi/balloon-operator/README.md

 * `-u comm.ini` : upload results to web server
 * `-o output_filename` : write output in file `output_filename`
 * `--log` : set verbosity (CRITICAL, ERROR, WARNING, INFO, DEBUG), default INFO

+### SBD message generator and sender

+A command-line program to encode a binary SBD message and optionally send it to a mobile device.

+Arguments:
+* `-p lon,lat,alt`: include given position in message
+* `-t [YY-mm-ddTHH:MM:SS]`: include time in message (now if now string specified)
+* `-u n[,m]`: include userfunction n (and m) in message, where n and m are digits between 1 and 8
+* `-o filename`: output binary message to given file
+* `-s agt.ini` : send message to device specified in given ini file

+The ini file should have the following entries:
+* option in section `device`:
+    * `imei`: The unique IMEI of the RockBLOCK to send to
+* options in section `rockblock`:
+    * `user`: Rock 7 Core username
+    * `password`: Rock 7 Core password

+## File formats

 ### Flight configuration file